Paul Adamson: Career

-Adamson is a Visiting Professor at the Policy Institute, King's College London, a patron of the UACES (the academic association of Contemporary European Studies), and a Fellow of the UK Academy of Social Sciences.
+Adamson is a visiting professor at the Policy Institute, King's College London.
 He founded the consulting firm Adamson Associates, which was sold to Weber Shandwick and The Centre and was later sold to Edelman.
 In 2012, Adamson was made an Officer of the Order of the British Empire “for services to promoting understanding of the European Union”, a part of the Queen's 2012 New Year Honours Diplomatic Service and Overseas List.
 In 2016 he was made a Chevalier in the Ordre national du Mérite by the French government.
-He is a member of the advisory board of the Centre for European Reform.